Search

 Amsonia hubrichtii

-A graceful and long lived native plant with very fine foliage, clusters of steel blue flowers in May and June on an upright, bushy plant.
+A graceful and long-lived native plant with very fine foliage, clusters of steel blue flowers in May and June on an upright, bushy plant.
 Excellent golden fall color.
 Thrives in full sun or part shade.
-No insect or pest problems with these babies.
+No insect or pest problems.
 Found in Arkansas in 1942 by Leslie Hubricht.

 Exposure